Sermon preached at Spring Creek Seventh-day Adventist Church on May 7, 2016.

 And it is a contradictory image.
 A lamb that speaks like a dragon.
 A kingdom that will seem peaceful, and benign, but will do terrible things.
 And in the end, will give the Beast its power.

-So here’s a question to consider.
+I’m not going to argue that point here.
+Instead, I offer a question to consider.
 If this is the United States of America, will the US change from a lamb into a dragonish power?
 Or has it always been both?

 I think the answer is it has always been both.
 It embodies both now.
 This thought was reinforced by some adventures I had recently in New England.